How to Find What’s Trending on Google

 Finding trending keywords is important because these time-sensitive search terms help you understand how to make content rank better in real-time.
 But many of these tools only take marketers part of the way to a fully-developed SEO strategy, leaving you to do manual follow-up or revisit the tools every few days to understand if what was relevant in the past has stayed relevant.

 Or, you could use DemandJump.
 We created our SEO keyword research platform to pull together insights from Google Trends, YouTube trends, and consumer search trends to give marketers an eagle-eye view into what relevant content looks like today.
 We even provide competitor research and links to top-ranking content so you can skip the busy work and get busy creating content that moves the needle.
-Register for a 7-day free trial to get the confidence you need to lead the pack.
+Get started for free today!